-(a) Every well contractor must be duly licensed and bonded under the laws of the Rincon Band and/or the State of California.

-(b) The permit application must contain, at a minimum, the well owner's name, and contact information; the well driller's contact information, license, insurance, and bonding information; well location; proposed well construction details; land status; proposed use; and approximate start and completion dates.
+- (a) Every well contractor must be duly licensed and bonded under the laws of the Rincon Band and/or the State of California. - (b) The permit application must contain, at a minimum, the well owner's name, and contact information; the well driller's contact information, license, insurance, and bonding information; well location; proposed well construction details; land status; proposed use; and approximate start and completion dates.

-(c) Every well driller must submit a complete record on the construction or alteration of the well to the RED within thirty (30) days of completion of the well.
-Such record will include:

-(1) well location,

-(2) method of drilling and stratum information including depth, thickness, and type;

-(3) water information including initial and static water levels, the tested capacity of the well, and any other water quality information; and, conditioning a well, care shall be taken to preserve the natural barriers to ground water movement between Aquifers and to seal Aquifers or strata penetrated during drilling operations which might impair water quality.
+- (c) Every well driller must submit a complete record on the construction or alteration of the well to the RED within thirty (30) days of completion of the well.
+Such record will include: - (1) well location, - (2) method of drilling and stratum information including depth, thickness, and type; - (3) water information including initial and static water levels, the tested capacity of the well, and any other water quality information; and, - (4) type and length of well casing, screen, filter pack, and sanitary seal. - (d) The contractor shall meet all requirements for design required by the RED to ensure ground water quantity and quality.
+In constructing, developing, redeveloping, or conditioning a well, care shall be taken to preserve the natural barriers to ground water movement between Aquifers and to seal Aquifers or strata penetrated during drilling operations which might impair water quality.
 In addition to any design requirements set by the RED, the following design requirements shall be met: